 How to pay for college without scholarships

-Whether you don’t qualify for scholarships, didn’t receive an athletic, academic or merit-based scholarship, or expect to have a high cost of college even after your scholarship money has been applied to your college tuition bill, families typically bring their average cost of college down using:
+Whether you don’t qualify for scholarships, didn’t receive an athletic, academic or merit-based scholarship, or expect to have a high cost of college even after scholarship money is applied, families typically lower costs using:

 Student loans

 If you’re wondering how to pay for college with loans, you’re not alone.
-63% of parents and 60% of students say they wished they looked into college financing options earlier.
+Many families use loans to bridge the gap after scholarships, savings, and grants.

-- Private loans are borrowed from banks and are a great option for families who may not qualify for federal aid, or who still have a larger balance to pay even after exhausting their scholarship, financial aid and federal loan options.
-While Federal Direct Loans and PLUS Loans have one standard rate for all borrowers, private student loan rates are typically based on the borrowers’ creditworthiness, so interest rates, fees, repayment and deferment options are going to be dependent on the lender.
+Private loans are a great option for families who may not qualify for federal aid, or who still have a larger balance to pay even after exhausting their scholarship, financial aid and federal loan options.

 How to pay for college with loans